Adrenaline and Noradrenaline: Regulation of Acute Stress Physiology

 Catecholamine synthesis

 The biosynthesis of adrenaline and noradrenaline follows a defined enzymatic pathway beginning with the amino acid tyrosine.
-Tyrosine is converted to L-DOPA, then to dopamine, which is subsequently converted to noradrenaline within chromaffin cell vesicles.
+Tyrosine is converted to L-DOPA, then to dopamine, which is subsequently converted to noradrenaline within chromaffin cell vesicles (specialised secretory organelles found in the adrenal medulla).
 In the adrenal medulla, noradrenaline undergoes further conversion to adrenaline via the enzyme phenylethanolamine N-methyltransferase (PNMT).

 PNMT expression is strongly upregulated by cortisol, which diffuses from the surrounding adrenal cortex into the medullary tissue.
 This anatomical and functional coupling ensures that adrenal medullary catecholamine output is integrated with hypothalamic–pituitary–adrenal axis activity, linking rapid sympathetic responses to longer-term glucocorticoid-mediated stress regulation.